frankiejarrett/expire-passwords/readme.txt

 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Require certain users to change their passwords after a specified length of time.
+Require certain users to change their passwords on a regular basis.

 == Description ==